Jump to

 My interviewees sought feedback more often than collaboration.

-A compatible personality and working style was vital for successful collaboration
+A compatible personality and working style was vital to collaboration

 Because their work and its realization was deeply personal to my interviewees, collaboration was rarely their first instinct when starting a new project.
 However, they still wanted to be able to find people who could help with specific skills they lacked when necessary.